-Ulcerative colitis is a common condition of the colon that affects approximately 700,000 people in the United States.
+Ulcerative colitis is a common condition of the colon that affects approximately 1.5 million people in the United States.
 Ulcerative colitis usually affects young adults (patients in their 20s and 30s), but can affect children and older adults as well.

 Ulcerative colitis affects only the colon.
 The disease is chronic, which means that it is always present, although the inflammation may come and go.
 Patients typically will have periods of active symptoms ("flares") followed by symptom-free periods ("remission").
 The symptoms can have a negative impact on quality of life for patients.

 No medicines will cure a patient; therefore, patients must deal with the illness for their entire lifetime unless the colon is removed.
 However, most patients continue to work and have productive lives.

 - Visual problems (blurred vision, red eyes or painful vision)

 - Liver problems